Welcome to Child Nutrition!

 The department also appreciates efforts by families to place funds on meal accounts in advance in order to minimize the handling of paper money and checks in line during COVID.
 Families may reference Easy Ways to Pay for payment methods.

 We look forward to serving your students!
-Please contact Tamara Earl, SNS, Child Nutrition Supervisor with any questions.
+Please contact Rachel Tilford, SNS, Child Nutrition Supervisor with any questions.

 The Nutrition Services department is made up of a team of food and nutrition professionals that are dedicated to students' health, well being and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.
 Meals, foods, and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.